andy2046/rekonfig/README.md

 ## Configuration

-Rekonfig watches all `Deployment`s within a Kubernetes cluster but only processes those with the annotation `rekonfig.gitops.in/update-on-konfig-change: "true"`.
+Rekonfig watches all `Deployment` within a Kubernetes cluster but only processes those with the annotation `rekonfig.gitops.in/update-on-konfig-change: "true"`.

 As shown below, once enabled, Rekonfig will set the configuration hash as an annotation `rekonfig.gitops.in/konfig-hash` on the `Deployment`'s `PodTemplate`.